Documentation Hub

 2. Tie the transaction data to the Keyless MFA

-To tie the transaction data to the Keyless MFA, populate parameters of the authentication configuration AuthConfig by preparing the transaction data you displayed to the payer, add the authentication code or any other information you did not display but you want to keep in the transaction you are about to authenticate.
+To tie the transaction data to the Keyless MFA, populate the parameter dynamicLinkingInfo of the authentication configuration AuthConfig.
+Add the authentication code or any other information you want to display to the user and sign with Keyless MFA.
 For example, add the "authentication code".

 //Keyless adds a td claim to the JWTs containing the data you specify